GLOSSARY

 Biwa: a four-stringed instrument shaped like a flat-backed lute

-Blind printing: an uninked woodblock is used to press a raised design into the paper, also known as embossing or gauffrage
+Blind printing: an uninked woodblock is used to press a raised design into the paper, also known as embossing, gauffrage, and karazuri

 Bokashi: the gradual shading of color achieved by hand-applying a gradation of ink to the wooden printing block rather than inking the block uniformly.
 This hand-application had to be repeated for each sheet of paper that was printed.